bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 	*  if its `[[Target]]` is empty or present in `labelset`, **then stop  and return normal completion**
 	*  else, stop and return same record.

 So, if **break** has no label or has a label which marks this for loop, then it acts as a "handler" and returns a normal completion record.
-Similarly, if **continue** has a no label or matching label, it
+Similarly, if **continue** has no label or matching label, it still acts as a handler -**but** just continues with the rest of the iteration logic instead of exiting out of it.
 If the label is not part of its `labelset`, then it returns the same `break` or `continue` completion record.
 This will again bubble up and get handled by one of its parent for loops (or switch-case).

 ### So, who handles what?